 - NIOSH Ebola web page.
 Provides information for employers and workers in healthcare and other industries.

-- OSHA's Fact Sheet, PPE Selection Matrix for Occupational Exposure to Ebola Virus*, provides task-based guidance to help employers select appropriate PPE for workers who may be exposed to Ebola virus in a number of higher-risk work settings.
+- PPE Selection Matrix for Occupational Exposure to Ebola Virus.
+OSHA Fact Sheet.
+Provides task-based guidance to help employers select appropriate PPE for workers who may be exposed to Ebola virus in a number of higher-risk work settings.

-- OSHA's Fact Sheet, Cleaning and Decontamination of Ebola on Surfaces* (Spanish*), provides guidance on protecting workers in non-healthcare/non-laboratory settings from exposure to Ebola virus, and from harmful levels of chemicals used for cleaning and disinfection.
+- Cleaning and Decontamination of Ebola on Surfaces (Spanish).
+OSHA Fact Sheet.
+Provides guidance on protecting workers in non-healthcare/non-laboratory settings from exposure to Ebola virus, and from harmful levels of chemicals used for cleaning and disinfection.

 - Currently, Ebola virus and EHF do not pose a threat to most U.S. workers.
 However, exposure to the virus or someone with EHF may be more likely in certain sectors, including the healthcare, mortuary/death care, and airline servicing industries.